Ehseezed/RoR2-TPVoting/README.md

 Find my other mods here: https://thunderstore.io/package/Mordrog/

 ### Changelog
+#### 1.4.0
+- Risk of Options support
+- Added option to select the majority votes percentage

 #### 1.3.0
 - Fix for Seekers of the Storm changes
 - Added option for TP voting after TP event ended